zotero/zoterobib/README.md

 Overview
 --------
-This repo contains my fork of Zotero's Bib tool, including React components, stylesheets and entry-point website.
+This repo contains a fork of Zotero's Bib tool, including React components, stylesheets and entry-point website.

 Prerequisites
 ------------